Hoi Ping Chamber of Commerce Secondary School: Basic facilities

 The New Wing was completed and handed over to the school in August 2005, with a new library set up, using new equipment.
 There are thirty classrooms, two supportive education rooms, four laboratories, two computer rooms, a geography room, a music room, a needlework room, a home economics room, an art room, a multi-media learning center, a language room, a library, a student activity center, a STEM room, and a multi-purpose room.
 All the rooms are air-conditioned and furnished with computer nodes for accessing the Internet.

 The environment

 Plants have been allocated throughout the school in an effort "to beautify the learning environment."
 Activities are organized for students to take care of these plants and take part in 'green'-ifying the school.
 Announcements are often made to remind students about protecting the school environment.

 Extra-curricular activities

 There are altogether forty clubs available, despite the lack of activities during the COVID pandemic.
-Students are encouraged to join extracurricular activities and, in the meantime, working hard in academic results.
+Students are encouraged to join extracurricular activities and, in the meantime, work hard to achieve top academic results.
 The Students' Union also organizes activities for students, ranging from selling affordable stationeries to chess competitions.